 A Place for Mom suggests "putting a parent in a nursing home is the most loving act that a child can do because it improves the quality of the parent's life from medical and social perspectives.”
 They may not realize it now, but sooner or later many parents will realize that you moved them into a retirement community because you were looking out for their best interest.

 If your loved one suffers from Alzheimer’s or Dementia, it’s important to set your feelings aside when you’re visiting.
 That way they’re less likely to pick up on your emotions, and less likely to make your visits unpleasant.
 If you need help dealing with guilt, don’t hesitate to speak with a therapist to help get through this tough transition.

 Quality Elderly Care in Ann Arbor, Michigan

 At Hillside Terrace, we put ourselves into the resident’s and the family’s shoes.
 We want you to feel right at home!
 We treat our resident’s and their families the way we’d want to be treated if the roles were reversed.
-It’s hard to imagine what you’re going through, unless you’ve been down that road, as we have many times with our residents.

 We’ll help you make a smooth transition into the community of your choosing.
 We offer the following homes for elderly care in Ann Arbor, including: